PedroTelesFCUP/Beam_weaver/README.md

 ## Method

-Beam Spinner recursively generates individual Monte Carlo outcomes for each interaction process at a specified photon energy, which are then used by Beam Weaver to learn the probabilities of these outcomes through categorical output heads.
-The interaction process and the photoelectric subshell are represented directly by their physical categories.
+Beam Spinner recursively generates individual Monte Carlo samples for each interaction process at a specified photon energy,  and, where applicable, for each atomic subshell.
+Beam Weaver uses this samples to learn the probabilities of these outcomes through categorical output heads.

-Beam Weaver contains 13 disjoint heads, 11 two-hidden-layer 64-unit SiLU MLPs, and 2 learned 36-logit azimuth vectors (to learn their respective uniform distributions), totalling 155,127 trainable parameters.
+Beam Weaver contains 13 disjoint heads, 11 two-hidden-layer 64-unit SiLU MLPs, and 2 learned 36-logit azimuth vectors (given a uniform target distribution, no energy or polar angle input is necessary, the logits are directly compared to the Monte Carlo sampled azimuth frequencies).
+This totals 155,127 trainable parameters, if default initial binning is used.
 A softmax converts each head's logits into probabilities.

 | Head $h$ | Stochastic quantity | Categories or represented quantity | Physical inputs | Default categories or bins $K_h$ (binning resolution can be increased if sampling is sparse) |
 | :---: | :--- | :--- | :--- | ---: |